dnsimple/dnsimple-support/content/articles/dnssec.md

 ---

-DNSSEC provides a way to cryptographically build a chain of trust from the root name servers to authoritative name servers.
+DNSSEC provides a way to cryptographically build a chain of trust from the [root name servers](https://en.wikipedia.org/wiki/Root_name_server) to [authoritative name servers](https://en.wikipedia.org/wiki/Name_server#Authoritative_name_server).
 Authenticating resolvers may verify this chain of trust to ensure the DNS results weren't tampered with while in transit.

 ## DNSSEC scenarios

 There are a variety of scenarios that DNSimple facilitates to ensure that your zone is signed.
 Use the scenarios below to understand how to configure your domain/zone.

-### Scenario: Registered *&* DNS-hosted at DNSimple
+### Scenario 1: Registered *&* DNS-hosted at DNSimple

 1. [Enable DNSSEC](#enabling-dnssec) for *automatic* zone signing, provisioning, and [key rotation](#key-rotation).

-### Scenario: Registered at DNSimple, but DNS-hosted elsewhere
+### Scenario 2: Registered at DNSimple, but DNS-hosted elsewhere

 1. Set up DNSSEC through your DNS provider.
 1. When you have the DNSSEC details, add them to your domain's registrar using our [DS management page](/articles/manage-ds-record/).

-### Scenario: Registered elsewhere, but DNS-hosted at DNSimple
+### Scenario 3: Registered elsewhere, but DNS-hosted at DNSimple

 1. [Enable DNSSEC](#enabling-dnssec) to sign your zone.
 This initiates automatic [key rotation](#key-rotation).
 1. After enabling, copy the DS record details over to your domain's registrar.